soumith/nvblog_rnnlstm/nvidia_parallelforall_blogpost.md

 > 123 + 19 = ____

 Here, the correct answer consists of 4 characters: "1", "4", "2", and the end of sequence character.
-Surprisingly, an LSTM with small tweaks is able to learn with 99% accuracy how to add 9-digit numbers.
+Surprisingly, an LSTM with small tweaks is able to learn with 99% accuracy how to add numbers which are upto 9 digits.

 > 13828700 + 10188872 = 24017572
-[TODO: These are 8-digit numbers, but you say 9 above!]

 Such a task involves learning about the carry operator, and how to add digits.
 On seeing this result, you might feel excited about how smart and powerful LSTM potentially is.
 However, deeper scrutinization reveals that LSTM is a cheater.
 Training it on sequences up to 9 digits gives good test performance on sequences up to 9 digits.
 Yet it fails on longer sequences of digits.
 This means that the LSTM hasn't learned the true algorithm behind number addition.
 Nonetheless, it did learn something about addition.